Hunter-Kendall/take-home-assignment/README.md

 You did ask that I write some tests, so I did.
 I did not write tests for the whole program, but I had some basic ones for the locations model and its controller.

-I ended up using rspec for testing per your recommendations:
+I used rspec for testing per your recommendation:
 ```
 gem 'rspec-rails', '~> 4.0.1'
 ```